Rise in mining stocks cushions European shares from Greek woes

 “What happens from here is hard to judge, with the situation changing on a daily and sometimes hourly basis, but what is clear is that some form of Greek default cannot be ruled out,” Columbia Threadneedle Investments head of European equities, Philip Dicken, said.

-Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Mark Heinrich)
+Today’s European research round-up (Additional reporting by Francesco Canepa; Editing by Louise Ireland)